 Patients have told me that RxSafe adherence packaging has been life-changing.
 In the past, they were never able to take their medication as prescribed.
 They’re now taking their meds on time and are 100% compliant on the new system.
 It’s affecting their health in a big way.

 Ready to grow?

 Listen to our very own Brian Kichler and client Ben McNabb on the Pharmacy Podcast.

 Ben McNabb, owner of Love Oak Pharmacy, has been able to transform his business by using the RxASP 20, leading to a 24 percent increase in revenues in a single year.
 Watch him describe his experience in the 3-minute video above.
 For a deeper dive, listen to Ben and RxSafe’s Brian Kichler on Episode #442 of the Pharmacy Podcast Show (35 minutes).
 Or, take 15 seconds to fill out the form above, and an RxSafe team member will contact you to set up a convenient time to discuss.

 The RxASP 20 adherence packaging system:

 - Enables pharmacy owners to expand their geographic reach and customer base

-Transcript of the Pharmacy Podcast Episode 442 - Click here to read the transcript
+Pharmacy Podcast Episode 442 - Click here to read the transcript

 Presenter: Welcome to the Pharmacy Podcast Show.
 You’re listening to the first and only podcast dedicated to the business of pharmacy.
 Hear from independent pharmacy owners, leading entrepreneurs, political strategists, healthcare technology trends, career coaching, interviews about our pharmacy industry, and more.
 Be sure to subscribe to the show via iTunes and leave us a voice comment from our contact section on the website.
 You can find all of our episodes at pharmacypodcast.com.